sainamercy/task-manager-backend-sinatra/README.md

     "due": "2023-09-09"
    }
    ```
-4. `/tasks` - List all TASKS items.
+4. `/tasks:id` - List all TASKS items for a specific user.

    ```{json}
    ## RESPONSE SAMPLE